differences in commercial vs residential flood insurance

-6 min read · Feb 10, 2023
+6 min read · Jan 31, 2025

 Commercial flood insurance is designed to provide businesses with coverage for the physical building and any inventory stored inside.
 On the other hand, residential flood insurance is designed to protect homeowners from damage caused by flooding, such as water seepage into walls or other structural damage to the home itself.

-Compensation and coverage policies vary by provider, so it is important to carefully review the policy details before purchasing any flood insurance.
+Compensation and coverage vary by provider, so it is important to carefully review the policy details before purchasing any flood insurance.
 For instance, your home insurance most likely does not cover damage from floods, so you may consider purchasing a separate flood insurance policy.

 On the other hand, the National Flood Insurance Program (NFIP) offers compensation of up to $250,000 for an entire residential property and a maximum of $100,000 for its contents.
 At the same time, reputable private insurance companies such as Neptune Flood offer compensation of up to $4,000,000 in property coverage and up to $500,000 for contents.